esheldon/pycolumns/README.md

 # append data from the fields in a FITS file
 >>> c.from_fits(fitsfile_name)

-# add a dict column.
+# add a dictionary column.
 >>> c.create_column('weather', 'dict')
 >>> c['weather'].write({'temp': 30.1, 'humid': 0.5})